Tisha Stadnicki, BA

 Lecturer, Create Your Own Music and Jazz Choir ensembles; Instructor, jazz/pop voice and piano

-Tisha Stadnicki has been teaching for 17 years and has been an instructor at NU for 13 of those years.
+Tisha Stadnicki has been teaching for 17 years and has been an instructor at Northeastern for 13 of those years.
 She has been a professional singer and musician for 30 years.

 Prof. Stadnicki began performing as a singer at the age of 5 with her mother’s musical group.
 She was featured on WCVB channel 5 at the age of 8, singing a song in the Boston area for The Jerry Lewis Telethon.
 She then joined the American Federation of Musicians as a clarinetist and pianist at the age of 13.
 She was a kid co-host and performer on WBZ’s “People are Talking” show on channel 4 in Boston at age 15.
 From being seen on that program, she was then invited to sing on KDKA’s show “Pittsburgh 2Day” on channel 2 in Pittsburgh, PA.